Modoc War: Legacy

+During the conflict, Captain Jack attracted considerable public sympathy across the United States; many Americans regarded him as a leader defending his people's right to remain on their ancestral lands, and the war received extensive newspaper coverage that made Kintpuash a nationally known figure.
+The site of the conflict is now preserved as Lava Beds National Monument in northern California, which interprets the war and commemorates both the Modoc defenders and the soldiers who fell during the campaign.

 Canby's memorial plaque and cross

 A memorial plaque and a reproduction of Canby's Cross have been set up at Lava Beds National Monument outside of Tulelake.
 The names of all the fallen (both Modoc and US Army) are listed at Gillem's Camp; another historical marker is at the Lava Beds.

 Over the years, various individuals and groups have made efforts to memorialize the death of General E.R.S.
 Canby, the only general to be killed in the Indian Wars.
 The wooden cross is a replica of an original erected by a U.S. soldier in 1882, nine years after the event.
 Some of the same troops whom Canby had commanded at the Lava Beds were fighting other Indian Wars, and public interest ran high.

 California Historical Landmark

 On California State Route 139 and the Old Alturas Highway is a California Historical Landmark # 108 the Battle of Land's Ranch.

 California Historical Landmark number 108 reads:

 NO. 108 BATTLE OF LAND'S RANCH-1872 - One of the engagements of the Modoc War took place on December 21, 1872, on what was then known as the Land's Ranch.
 Army supply wagons, escorted by cavalrymen, had reached camp in safety, but several of the soldiers who had dropped behind were suddenly attacked by Indians hiding among the rocks above the road.
 Two men were killed and several wounded.